lambdaclass/concrete/ROADMAP.md

       `scripts/tests/check_capability_polymorphism_design.sh` must fail if the
       stdlib gains new HOF surface without the widened design doc, and must keep the smuggling fixture rejected.
+      UPDATE (2026-06-12): the widened design doc
+      `docs/CALLABLE_VALUES_AND_CAPABILITIES.md` now exists, so the design gate that #24a required is satisfied and the HOF freeze is lifted (the doc governs new surface).
+Invariant 1 (smuggle rejection) remains permanent and still locked by the gate.
+The Phase 6 iteration/HOF surface may now be designed against the doc; the callable-values *implementation* (context threading, scoped callbacks, withdrawal) is the remaining work.
 25. Define the stdlib handoff contract for Phase 6.
 Phase 5 decides the language surfaces the stdlib depends on — modules/imports, project model, tests, diagnostics, bytes/text/path types, collections, narrow const